constcut/guitrarmy_qwidgets/README.md

 Projects was abadoned for years, there where done a lot of mistakes, but still I have a hope to recover it, and make a free tablature solution for mobile and desktop.

+# other info

+For mistakes that I made with this project read MISTAKED.md

+For personal history of this project read HISTORY.md